menep/datetimenotes/README.md

 ## Backend (server, database)
 - always store date and time in ISO 8601 format, UTC timezone (e.g. `2023-01-01T00:00:00Z`)
 - when necessary to store the timezone, store it separately from the date and time
-- API endpoints should accept either ISO datestrings or timestamps
 - always use libraries for date and time manipulation (e.g. `date-fns`) ¹
+- API endpoints should accept either ISO datestrings or timestamps ²

 ## Frontends
 - see ¹
-- send either ISO datestrings or timestamps to the backend
+- send either ISO datestrings or timestamps to the backend (see ²)

 ## Date object
 - `toLocaleDateString` et al.: always explicitely pass formatting options to avoid unexpected results in some locales